 12. Grammostola anthracina

-You’ll find these spiders in South America where they can grow to be over 10 inches (25.4 cm) and live up to 20 years.
+You’ll find these spiders in South America where they can grow to be over 10 inches (25.4 cm) and they live long up to 20 years.
 People in this region love to keep this tarantula as a pet because it’s very passive.
 It is not likely to bite at all.

 If you visit Uruguay, Paraguay, Brazil, or Argentina, keep an eye out for these enormous spiders.